drcika/apc-extension/README.md

 - `top`: above sidebar
 - `bottom`: below sidebar
-- If not specified, the default (left) position is used.
+- Default (left) position is used if not specified.

 ### `apc.sidebar.titlebar`